 Fintech Stock Trading firms disrupting traditional models of trading commissions -fees

 With the advent of various Fintech firms, the trading landscape has become even more competitive.
 Firms such as equities.com for example have begun to offer a flat monthly fee of $29.95, with no commissions and no hidden fees.

-Other examples include, Motif Investing which offers a flat rate of $9.95 to trade up to 30 stocks or even a monthly subscription based service that eliminates any fees or commissions on the trade.
+Other examples include, Motif Investing which offers a flat rate of $9.95 to trade up to 30 stocks or even a monthly subscription-based service that eliminates any fees or commissions on the trade.

 Robinhood, which is another Fintech firm, charges absolutely no fees when you trade U.S. equities.
-With more and more such Fintech firms coming up, there is a very high likelihood that retail traders will soon be able to see lower if not no costs to trading in the near future.
+With more and more such Fintech firms popping up, there is a very high likelihood that retail traders will soon be able to see lower if not no costs to trading in the near future.

 Trading costs are an important aspect of trading that retail traders need to focus on as it affects not just the capital that they trade with but also their bottom line profit or loss.